Chapter 4501-5 School Bus Minimum Standards

 (A) General requirements.

-(2) All school buses designed or used for transporting pupils having special transportation needs shall comply with school bus FMVSS as applicable to their gross vehicle weight rating category.
+(2) All school buses designed or used for transporting pupils having special transportation needs shall comply with school bus federal motor vehicle safety standards (FMVSS) as applicable to their gross vehicle weight rating category.

 (3) School buses used for the transportation of pupils with special needs that require the use of a wheelchair and/or other mobile seating devices which prohibit use of the regular service entrance shall be equipped with a power lift.